rwickel/ReAct/README.md

-# Agentif Framework with ReAct Agent with OpenAI Integration
+# Agentic Framework with ReAct Agent with OpenAI Integration

 This project implements a ReAct (Reasoning and Acting) agent that interacts with an OpenAI-compatible API to perform tasks using a set of predefined tools.
 The agent follows a cycle of thinking, acting, observing, and reflecting to solve problems or answer questions.